akka/akka/akka-docs/src/main/paradox/additional/rolling-updates.md

 which has a completely different protocol, a rolling update is not supported.
 For more details on this migration see @ref:[the migration guide](../project/migration-guide-2.5.x-2.6.x.md#migrating-from-classic-remoting-to-artery).

-### Akka Typed with Receptionist or Cluster Receptionist

-If you are migrating from Akka 2.5 to 2.6, using the `Receptionist` or `Cluster Receptionist` with Akka Typed, information will not be disseminated between 2.5 and 2.6 nodes during a rolling update from 2.5 to 2.6.
-When all old nodes have been shutdown it will work properly again.